spencerrrrrrrr/DevOpsCommands/whatLineIsItAnyway.md

 `chef-client --local-mode --why-run recipe-file.rb`
 >Performs a smoke test to check that we're getting the expected output.
 Only use --local mode when using Chef Zero.
 Otherwise run line without --local-mode.
 To apply changes, remove --why-run, because --why-run is used to check the output without applying it.

+`knife cookbook upload recipe-directory,more-recipes-comma-separated`
+>Uploads your recipe to the Chef Server

+`knife cookbook list`
+>List the cookbooks currently on the Chef Server

 ## **Docker**
 `sudo apt install docker.io`